 Several modifications were made to ModelMuse (Winston, 2009, 2014) to facilitate its use with SWI Observation Extractor.
 In the MODFLOW Packages and Programs dialog box, a new control was added in which the use specifies the precision that is used in MODFLOW (figure 1).
 This control is only enabled if the output file for observations is a binary file.

 Figure 1.
-Modification to the MODFLOW Packages and Programs dialog box.
+Screenshot of modification to the MODFLOW Packages and Programs dialog box.
 The new MODFLOW Precision control is highlighted in red.

 The Object Properties dialog box was modified to allow the user to define SWI observations interpolated to the time and location of the observation (figure 2).
 Objects used to define such observations should be point objects on the top view of the model that intersect a single cell.
 If a point object extends over several layers only the uppermost cell intersected by the object will be used to define an observation.

 Figure 2.
-The modified version of the Object Properties dialog box for use in defining interpolated SWI observations.
+Screenshot of the modified version of the Object Properties dialog box for use in defining interpolated SWI observations.

 When ModelMuse generates the input for a MODFLOW model in which interpolated SWI observations are defined, it will automatically add observation cells to data set 8 of the SWI input file for all the cell centers of active surrounding the observation locations.
 It will also create an input file for SWI Observation Extractor that uses those observation cells to define interpolated observations.
 If more than one observation cell is included in an interpolated observation, the weights assigned to each cell will be based on linear, triangular, or rectangular finite element basis function in the same way that head observations are interpolated from surrounding cells in MODFLOW.